debops-contrib/ansible-checkmk_server/docs/defaults-detailed.rst

 .. include:: includes/all.rst

-Some of the debops.checkmk_server_ default variables have more extensive configuration than simple strings or lists, here you can find documentation and examples for them.
+Some of the debops-contrib.checkmk_server_ default variables have more extensive configuration than simple strings or lists, here you can find documentation and examples for them.